joanseg/The-Positioning-Manual/chapters/14-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 Let's talk about how to evaluate the strategic value of opportunities.

-### Evaluating Strategic Value
+## Evaluating Strategic Value

 I'm going to focus on the strategic value of client-facing opportunities.
 In doing this, I'm ignoring the strategic value of things like writing a book, doing research, and that kind of thing.
 That stuff has strategic value too, but I'm specifically focusing on the strategic value of paid client work.

-#### Earned credibility

-The most fundamental future benefit of strategically valuable work is the credibility it can create.
+**Earned Credibility:** The most fundamental future benefit of strategically valuable work is the credibility it can create.
 The project goes well and you walk away with a logo for your website, a case study, a happy client, referrals from that client, greater expertise, and greater confidence in future sales conversations.
 Maybe not *all* those things, but the chance to acquire all those things.

 Those things have utility in your business development.
 They can unlock opportunities in the form of access to better, more desirable, or more profitable work.
 They can contribute to an ability to speak more authoritatively on your expertise using real-life examples.

-#### Earned access

-Access is my shorthand for your ability to gain access to buyers in a market.
+**Earned Access:** Access is my shorthand for your ability to gain access to buyers in a market.
 Access is not a binary thing that you do or don't have.
 It's more like a network that's built over time and measured in terms of reach, density, and strength of connection.

 Strategically valuable work can pay you back in the form of greater access.
 This naturally raises the question: access to what or who?